 Hanami, Cherry Blossom Season in Japan お花見

-Cherry blossom became sacred for two reasons: spring is the start of the rice planting season, so it is a moment of offering (food and sake) to the kami, the gods supposed to promote the coming harvest.
-Also, cherry blossoms symbolize the fragility and transience of life.
-The sakura flowers reach almost divine beauty for only a dozen days a year, before they wither...
+Cherry blossom became sacred for two reasons: spring is the start of the rice planting season, so it is a moment of offering (food and sake) to the kami (Japanese gods) the gods supposed to promote the coming harvest.

 For family and friends, hanami is a social ritual with rules and hierarchy.
 Generally, the youngest group (kohai) arrive early in the morning to lay out a plastic sheet for everyone to sit on, and keep the seats and wait for their elders (senpai).

-To experience hanami during a stay in Japan, feel free to stroll the parks further away from city centers or in temples, to discover amazing views and find more privacy.
-Of course you can go to any park, castle or temple hosting the sacred flowers, but beware: arrive early and reserve your spot!
+To practice hanami during a stay in Japan, do not hesitate to walk in the parks further from the city center, or in the temples and shrines, to discover surprising views and find more privacy.
+You can, of course, go to any park, castle, or temple that has cherry trees, but be careful: arrive early and reserve your place!

 Address, timetable & access